greenboxal/doggohub/doc/administration/auth/ldap.md

   ldap:
     enabled: false
     servers:
-      main: # 'main' is the GitLab 'provider ID' of this LDAP server
+      main: # 'main' is the DoggoHub 'provider ID' of this LDAP server
         ## label
         #
         # A human-friendly name for your LDAP server.
 It is OK to change the label later,